 Okay, I like drying the veggies and herbs that I have excess in amount and don’t want to throw them or waste them.
-Why even waste food when you can make your life easier by frying them.
+Why even waste food when you can make your life easier by frying them?
 Like, cayenne peppers!
 Guess you have a lot of cayenne peppers and simply decide to dry them but don’t know how to do that like a pro.
 We are here to help you out do that properly, neatly, and very easily.
-So stick around and keep reading!
+So stick around and keep reading to know How to dry Cayenne Peppers.

 How to dry cayenne peppers?

 A quick way to dry cayenne peppers is to dry them in a dehydrator as the equipment is getting involved just like the washing machine giving hot spins before you dry them in air.
+It is one of the ways to dry Cayenne Peppers.
 This will accelerate the process of drying cayenne peppers.

 Here are the steps